Skip to content

 htpasswd: "./htpasswd" # Path to htpasswd file

-public_paths: # Paths that bypass authentication
+public_paths: # Simple patterns that bypass authentication

 - "/assets/"